Piwigo/piwigo-flutter-app/docs/Architecture.md

 ## Translations

-Translations are hosted on [crowdin](https://crowdin.com/project/piwigo-ng), everything is translated from english.
+Translations are managed on [crowdin](https://crowdin.com/project/piwigo-ng), with all translations based on English.
-Flutter take the `app_%%.arb` files and generate dart code inside the `lib/l10n` directory.
+Flutter processes the `app_%%.arb` files and generate Dart code in the `lib/l10n` directory.
-`untranslated.json` is generated at compile time to indicate missing string.
+An `untranslated.json` is generated at compile time to indicate any missing translations.

 ```sh
 # %% = country code, one file per translation